itskashish/CODSOFT1/README.md

 # CODSOFT1
-Contains Data Science project - Movie rating Prediction I've made this project using concepts of machine learning and data analysis.
+Contains Data Science projects
+I've made these projects using concepts of machine learning and data analysis.